Yoast/wordpress-seo/readme.txt

 Enhancements:

 * Adds support for custom page titles and meta descriptions on the WooCommerce shop page.
 Props [Caleb Burks](https://github.com/WPprodigy).
+* Adds support for custom page social titles and descriptions on the WooCommerce shop page.
 * Adds a link to the Google Knowledge Graph article on Yoast.com.
 Props [Raaj Trambadia](https://github.com/raajtram).
 * Adds a link to an article on Yoast.com on why it might be a bad idea to use the same keyword more than once.
 * The meta description length has been changed from 156 to 320 characters.